 |

 providing a greater variety of departure and return times.
-A list of airlines flying to Los Cabos is included below.
+A list of some of the airlines flying to Los Cabos is included below.
 When planning a trip to Cabo, don't forget the option of a package vacation that includes airfare and a hotel.

 These package deals can be very competitively priced, and are a great way to set up a vacation.
 NOTE!